EwenQuim/ewenquim.github.io/articles/4-strategies-IPD.md

 ### The story

 You stole the bank with your partner in crime.
 You just had the time to hide the money when the sirens sound.
 You see the police coming and you run.
-Too late: the police is coming for you!
+Too late: the police is here!
 You fight with a policeman while trying to escape, but they manage to arrest you anyway.
 You are now at the police station.
 But they do not have any evidence that *you two* are the thieves!

 A clever policeman takes you aside and says

 > Here's the deal: you will decide the fate of your friend.
 You have two choices.
+>
-> If you lie and protect him, we will sue you for fighting with the police?
+> - If you lie and protect him, we will sue you for fighting with the police?
 You'll get 1 year in prison.
+>
-> But if you betray him, you're immediately free and he gets the maximal sentence: in jail for 10 years!
+> - But if you betray him, you're immediately free and he gets the maximal sentence: in jail for 10 years!
+>
 > Of course, it's the same deal for your partner...
 > If you betray each other, you'll have 5 years each.

 The prisoner thinks a few minute.

 > If my friend betrays me, I better have to betray him too: I'll go to prison 5 years instead of 10.
+>
 > If he lies and protect me, I should betray too, because I'll never go to prison, instead of wasting my life during 1 year...
+>
 > In any case, it's better to betray.
 > If he thinks the same, I have no reason to cooperate.